Action-specific perception

 Action-specific perception, or perception-action, is a psychological theory that people perceive their environment and events within it in terms of their ability to act.
-This theory hence suggests that a person's capability to carry out a particular task affects how they perceive the different aspects and methods involved in that task.
+This theory hence suggests a person's capability to carry out a particular task affects how they perceive the different aspects and methods involved in that task.
 For example, softball players who are hitting better see the ball as bigger.
-Tennis players see the ball as moving slower when they successfully return the ball.
+Tennis players see the ball as moving more slowly when they successfully return the ball.
 In the field of human-computer interaction, alterations in accuracy impact both the perception of size and time, while adjustments in movement speed impact the perception of distance.
 Furthermore, the perceiver's intention to act is also critical; while the perceiver's ability to perform the intended action influences perception, the perceiver's abilities for unintended actions have little or no effect on perception.
 Finally, the objective difficulty of the task appears to modulate size, distance, and time perception.

 Overview

 Action-specific effects have been documented in a variety of contexts and with a variety of manipulations.
 The original work was done on perceived slant of hills and perceived distance to targets.
-Hills look steeper and targets look farther away when wearing a heavy backpack.
+Hills look steeper and targets look further away when wearing a heavy backpack.
 In addition to walking, many other actions influence perception such as throwing, jumping, falling, reaching, grasping, kicking, hitting, blocking, and swimming.
 In addition to perceived slant and perceived distance, other aspects of perception are influenced by ability such as size, shape, height, and speed.
 These results have been documented in athletes such as softball players, golfers, tennis players, swimmers, and people skilled in parkour.
 However, a criticism would be that these action-specific effects on perception may surface only in extreme cases (e.g., professional athletes) or condition (e.g., steep hills).
-Recent evidence from virtual reality, indicated that these action-specific effects are observed in both "normal" conditions and average individuals.
+Recent evidence from virtual reality indicated that these action-specific effects are observed in both "normal" conditions and average individuals.

 Background

 The action-specific perception account has roots in Gibson's (1979) ecological approach to perception.
 According to Gibson, the primary objects of perception are affordances, which are the possibilities for action.
 Affordances capture the mutual relationship between the environment and the perceiver.
-For example, a tall wall is a barrier to an elderly person but affords jumping-over to someone trained in parkour, or urban climbing.
-Like the ecological approach, the action-specific perception account favors the notion that perception involves processes that relate the environment to the perceiver's potential for action.
+For example, a tall wall is a barrier to an elderly person, but affords jumping over to someone trained in parkour, or urban climbing.
+Like the ecological approach, the action-specific perception account favors the notion that perception involves processes which relate the environment to the perceiver's potential for action.
 Consequently, similar environments will look different, depending on the abilities of each perceiver.
 Since abilities change over time, an individual's perception of similar environments will also change as their abilities change.